Hope Davis: 2009–2019: Return to Broadway and other roles

-Davis also starred in the short-lived NBC television drama, Allegiance, where she plays Katya O'Connor, an ex-KGB agent.
+Davis took recurring roles playing Mrs. Forrester in the HBO limited series Mildred Pierce (2011) starring Kate Winslet and a fictional gossip columnist Nina Howard in The Newsroom (2012–2013) starring Jeff Daniels.
+Davis also starred in the short-lived NBC television drama, Allegiance (2015), where she plays Katya O'Connor, an ex-KGB agent.
 Her son works for the FBI/CIA, and Katya's family is brought back into action by the SVR in hopes that Alex, her son, can be swayed to join the SVR.

-She later appeared in a reoccurring capacity on Wayward Pines and American Crime.
+In 2015, she was approached by Marvel to play Maria Stark, mother of Tony Stark in Captain America: Civil War.
+She also appeared in a reoccurring capacity on Wayward Pines (2015–2016) and American Crime (2016).